Code-Institute-Submissions/mtb-nynashamn/README.md

 * ###   **Known Bugs**

-    * On some mobile devices with smaller resolutions(320px), the audio in the Gallery doesn't center, pushes the right margin and a white line pops up.
+    * On some mobile devices with smaller resolutions(320px), the audio in the Gallery doesn't center, pushing the right margin.
+As such, a white gap can be seen on the right side of the page.

 ## **Deployment**